 Many Entrepreneurship students combine the program with a double major within the college.
 A wide variety of career opportunities exist depending on individual curricula and experience.
-On-campus recruitment opportunities include the fall & spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall & spring "Career Days", hosted by UA Student Engagement & Career Development.
+On-campus recruitment opportunities include the fall and spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall and spring "Career Days," hosted by the University of Arizona Student Engagement and Career Development.

 A sample of employers that hired McGuire Entrepreneurship majors in recent years, including companies launched through the program:

 E&J Gallo Winery